veltzer/demos-docker/compose/examples/subfolder/README.md

 # Sub-folder specification

-This example shows that `docker-compose` can interpret paths not relative to the location of the `docker-compose.yml` file but relative to other locations.
+This example shows that `docker compose` can interpret paths not relative to the location of the `docker compose.yml` file but relative to other locations.

-In this example we use the `--project-directory` flag to tell `docker-compose` to interpret files relative to another folder.
+In this example we use the `--project-directory` flag to tell `docker compose` to interpret files relative to another folder.